A physical model for efficient ranking in networks: The SpringRank model

 where $\id$ is the identity matrix.
 The matrix on the left side is now invertible, since the eigenvector $\ones$ has eigenvalues $\alpha$ instead of $0$.
-In the limit $\alpha \to 0$, we recover~\eqref{eq:linearsystSR}; the values $\alpha=2$ and $\ell_0, \ell = 1$ correspond to the Colley matrix method~\cite{colley2002colley}.
+In the limit $\alpha \to 0$, we recover Eq.~\eqref{eq:linearsystSR}; the value $\alpha=2$ corresponds to the Colley matrix method~\cite{colley2002colley}.

-Note, however, that we can use SpringRank not just to find the ground state $s^*$, but to compute a joint distribution of the ranks as a Boltzmann distribution with Hamiltonian~\eqref{eq:fullH}, and thus estimate the uncertainty and correlations between the ranks.
-In particular, the ranks $s_i$ are random variables following an $N$-dimensional Gaussian distribution with mean $s^*$ and (SI Text ~\ref{SI:multivariatenormal}) covariance matrix
+Minimizing $H(s)$, or the regularized version $H_\alpha(s)$, corresponds to finding the ``ground state'' $s^*$ of the model.
+In the next section we show that this corresponds to a maximum-likelihood estimate of the ranks in a generative model.
+However, we can use SpringRank not just to maximize the likelihood, but to compute a joint distribution of the ranks as a Boltzmann distribution with Hamiltonian Eq.~\eqref{eq:fullH}, and thus estimate the uncertainty and correlations between the ranks.
+In particular, the ranks $s_i$ are random variables following an $N$-dimensional Gaussian distribution with mean $s^*$ and covariance matrix (SI Text~\ref{SI:multivariatenormal})

 Here $\beta$ is an inverse temperature controlling the amount of noise in the model.
-In the limit $\beta\!\to\!\infty$, the rankings are sharply peaked around the SpringRank ground state $s^*$, while for $\beta\!\to\!0$ they are noisy.
+In the limit $\beta\!\to\!\infty$, the rankings are sharply peaked around the ground state $s^*$, while for $\beta\!\to\!0$ they are noisy.
 As we discuss below, we can estimate $\beta$ from the observed data in various ways.

-The rankings given by SpringRank~\eqref{eq:linearsystSR} and its regularized form~\eqref{eq:FullLinearSystem} are easily and rapidly computed by standard linear solvers.
-In particular, iterative solvers that take advantage of the sparsity of the system can find $s^*$ for networks with millions of nodes and edges in a seconds.\footnote{Open-source code in Python and MATLAB available at \href{https://github.com/cdebacco/SpringRank}{https://github.com/cdebacco/SpringRank}.} However, as defined above, SpringRank is not a fully generative model that assigns probabilities to the data and allows for Bayesian inference, or that can predict unobserved interactions.
-In the next section we introduce a generative model for hierarchical networks and show that it converges to SpringRank in the limit of strong hierarchy or sparse networks.
+The rankings given by SpringRank Eq.~\eqref{eq:linearsystSR} and its regularized form Eq.~\eqref{eq:FullLinearSystem} are easily and rapidly computed by standard linear solvers.
+In particular, iterative solvers that take advantage of the sparsity of the system can find $s^*$ for networks with millions of nodes and edges in seconds.
+However, as defined above, SpringRank is not a fully generative model that assigns probabilities to the data and allows for Bayesian inference.
+In the next section we introduce a generative model for hierarchical networks and show that it converges to SpringRank in the limit of strong hierarchy.